gulangurman/places-admin/README.md

 # Create an Administration Panel for the Places API

-This project is a frontend supplement for the Places API [Places API](https://github.com/gulangurman/PlacesAPI).
+This project is a frontend supplement for the [Places API](https://github.com/gulangurman/PlacesAPI).

 ## Available Scripts